luezoidtechnologies/laravel-core/readme.md

 # Laravel Core Package
 Luezoid came up with a compact way to help one creating the APIs very fast & without much hassle.
 Using this package, one case easily create simple CRUD operations in Laravel framework in couple of minutes with just creating a few files & configuring the components.
-With a lot of efforts and deep analysis of day-to-day problems (our) developers faced in the past, we came up with a sub-framework of it's own kind to simplify & fasten up the REST APIs creating process.
+With a lot of efforts and deep analysis of day-to-day problems (we) developers faced in the past, we came up with a sub-framework of it's own kind to simplify & fasten up the REST APIs building process.

 A few cool features of this package are:
  1. Simplest & fastest way to create [CRUD](#1-creating-crud)s.